Oudwins/dstyler/README.md

 # Dstyler - Dynamic Stylesheets

-Small package for working with dynamic stylesheets.
+Small package for working with dynamic stylesheets powered by [postcss](https://github.com/postcss/postcss).
 Create, Remove, Update and Delete css styles dynamically.

 Dstyler should be particularly useful if you are creating a page builder or some other service where you want to allow a user to be able to access the full power of CSS.